solidi/hl-mods/workspace/plan/roadmap.md

         1. [ ] Snowball
         1. [ ] [topsy-turvy](https://youtu.be/MJPoK3qEQMM?t=82)
             1. [ ] Random three like [Reelism](https://reelism.dog/)
+        1. [ ] RandomNuke - idea by Mitchell The BoneLord
     1. [ ] Capture the Chumtoad
         1. The object of 'Catch the Chumtoad' is to hold onto the toad as long as you can without being fragged by your friends.
 You receive 1 point for every 10 seconds you hold onto the toad (the time of course is variable).
 Players without the toad can only hurt the toad holder, not each other or themselves, so you can use big weapons as recklessly as you like.
         1. When someone picked up the Chumtoad, it made several loud clucks, and a text announcement was made "player picked up the Chumtoad".